zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 	![](./images/32.png "")

 9. Once you click Create, you will be redirected to the first dashboard that lists all instances.
-As you can see, since we just began provisioning our instance, the current status says: Creating service.
+As you can see, since you just began provisioning our instance, the current status says: Creating service.
 Once your instance is ready to be used, you will receive an email to the email address you provided when creating the instance.

 	![](./images/33.png "")